-Finally, we examined Pearson’s phenotypic correlation within the different bins and assessed for the presence of a trend, again using linear models (phenotypic correlation versus median bin).
+Finally, we examined Pearsons phenotypic correlation within the different bins and assessed for the presence of a trend, again using linear models (phenotypic correlation versus median bin).
 After adjusting for number of tests (p < 0.05/29), we identified two traits which showed a significant trend across the bins according to time-spent-together, namely body fat percentage and hand grip strength (right).
 In both cases, the correlation decreased as time-spent-together increased.
 We found another two traits which were showed a significant trend across the bins by median age, smoking status: previous and aspirin use.
 In this case, for both phenotypes, the slope increased as age median-age increased.
-We found consistent findings using Spearman’s correlation rather than Pearson’s.
+We found consistent findings using Spearmans correlation rather than Pearson’s.

-Impact of potential confounders on trait correlation in couples

-We also wanted to assess the impact of potential confounders on trait correlation in couples.
-Our first observation was that geographical location (using both genetic PCs and North/East coordinates) has a negligible impact on phenotypic correlations.
-However, we found a significant impact of household income on raw phenotypic correlation among couples (Figure 5) .
-We also calculated the ratio of correlation due to confounding over the raw phenotypic correlation among couples and took the average across all traits tested (Table X).